Fleetwooit History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon tribes of Britain.
+The name Fleetwooit is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived near a creek, perhaps with a wood nearby.
 Fleet is derived from the Old English word fleot, for a rapidly rushing stream.
 The suffix "wood" was probably added to the name later.
-CITATION[CLOSE]

 Early Origins of the Fleetwooit family